 You may be asking how often you have to do these steps.
-Definitely do them when you shampoo your hair.
-Other than that it is optional, but once my braids reach the four-week mark, I start doing these things daily so they can look as fresh as possible.
+I recommend doing them at least once per week so they can look as fresh as possible.
+You can oil your scalp daily if you choose to.
+I do suggest oiling your scalp in the morning vs at night to avoid your scarf soaking up all of the oil instead of your scalp.
 The great thing about having braids is that the maintenance is truly a minimum.
 You can shampoo them while you are in the shower and let them air dry while you Netflix and chill!
 They are definitely a staple with me and one of my top go-to summer styles.

 Check out the ToyaJTV video below on how I take care of my braids.
 Be sure to subscribe to the channel while you are there!